Last updated 7th March 2023.

 We may retain some information in anonymised form, for example for statistical analysis and research purposes, but We do not retain any Personal Data after the expiry of the 8-year period from the date of closure or expiry of Your Member Account.

 If You are located in the EEA or in the UK, all Personal Data, including Member Content, You provide to Us is stored and processed on Our secure servers located in the UK or the European Economic Area (“EEA”).
+This data may be processed by our staff internationally, but only on a “need to know” basis, and always under a duty of confidentiality.
 We may transfer Personal Data outside of the EEA or the UK (as applicable) to: (i) provide 24/7 care in urgent or risk situations; or (ii) seek specialist support and advice from specialist consultants located outside the EEA or the UK, but We will implement adequate safeguarding controls where this is the case.
 We may store locally Personal Data of Members located outside the UK or the EEA.

 When Your Member Account is still active (i.e. You have logged-in within the previous 8 years, You may login to Your Member Account on the Site at any time to view Your Personal Data.
 If Your Member Account has expired, You may reactivate it by contacting Us using the contact form or +44(0)203 405 6196.
 We will generally be able to reactivate Your account for a period of two weeks in order for You to access and copy Your Personal Data and Member Content.
 You may update Your email address at any time by logging in and accessing ‘Account Settings’.